 The issue is by no means unique to the hospitality industry.
 However, its service-oriented nature does amplify the divide between those carrying out low-level operational roles, where black people in particular are over-represented, and those in managerial and director-level positions.
 UK government data from 2018 found that 18% of black people were employed in caring, leisure and other service roles compared with just 5% employed as managers, directors and senior officials.
 By comparison, the figures for the white British group were 9% and 11% respectively.

 Copes is on a mission to try and redress the balance within a sector she describes as “amazing” to work in.
 Last November, Copes established an informal network of BAME hospitality professionals on Instagram.
-Just seven months later, and despite the disruption caused by covid-19, BAME in Hospitality was established as a fully-fledged social enterprise which now counts upwards of 350 members – consisting both of BAME professionals as well as “allies that champion the cause of racial equality”, in the words of Copes.
+Just seven months later, and despite the disruption caused by covid-19, BAME in Hospitality (since renamed to Be Inclusive Hospitality) was established as a fully-fledged social enterprise which now counts upwards of 350 members – consisting both of BAME professionals as well as “allies that champion the cause of racial equality”, in the words of Copes.

 The organisation aims to drive progress under three pillars, Copes explains.
 The learning and development pillar will include sponsored learning initiatives and mentorship from industry figures such as Adebola Adeshina, chef proprietor at The Chubby Castor, Arbinder Singh Dugal, group executive chef at Madhu’s, and Copes herself.
 Events will bring people together to have “thought provoking and necessary conversations about race and equality within the sector”.
 And corporate partnerships will provide training, workshops and “a framework to help business leaders implement inclusive cultures”.